DmtryJS/JustWeather/README.md

 ### Uses without developing stuff

-You need to download the compiling version.
+You need to download the compiled version from the [release page](https://github.com/DmtryJS/weather_widjet/releases/).
 You also need to register on https://openweathermap.org/appid site to get a free token to use this application.

 ### Developing